MicrosoftDocs/dynamics365smb-docs/financials/ui-how-run-batch-jobs.md

 ---
-title: 'How to: Run Batch Jobs | Microsoft Docs'
+title: Create and Run a Batch Job | Microsoft Docs
-description: Learn how batch jobs work in Dynamics 365 for Financials.
+description: You run batch jobs to process data and update information, for example, to do periodic accounting activities, or to do calculations.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen